-Each unit has an offering price of \$10.00 and consists of one Class A ordinary share and one-quarter of one redeemable warrant.
+Each unit has an offering price of \$10.00 and consists of one Class A ordinary share and one-third of one redeemable warrant.
 Each whole warrant entitles the holder thereof to purchase one Class A ordinary share at a price of \$11.50 per share, subject to adjustment as described in this prospectus.
 Pursuant to the warrant agreement, a warrant holder may exercise its warrants only for a whole number of the company's Class A ordinary shares.
 This means only a whole warrant may be exercised at any given time by a warrant holder.

 The Class A ordinary shares and warrants constituting the units will begin separate trading on the 52nd day following the date of this prospectus (or, if such date is not a business day, the following business day) unless Credit Suisse Securities (USA) LLC informs us of its decision to allow earlier separate trading, subject to our having filed the Current Report on Form 8-K described below and having issued a press release announcing when such separate trading will begin.
 Once the Class A ordinary shares and warrants commence separate trading, holders will have the option to continue to hold units or separate their units into the component securities.
 Holders will need to have their brokers contact our transfer agent in order to separate the units into Class A ordinary shares and warrants.
+Additionally, the units will automatically separate into their component parts and will not be traded after completion of our initial business combination.
 No fractional warrants will be issued upon separation of the units and only whole warrants will trade.
-Accordingly, unless you purchase at least four units, you will not be able to receive or trade a whole warrant.
+Accordingly, unless you purchase at least three units, you will not be able to receive or trade a whole warrant.